 A black sand beach is created when a lava flow hits the ocean, instantly hardening and shattering into tiny fragments on contact.
 Much of the fragments are considered small enough to be categorized as sand, but some larger fragments and rocks remain.
-Usually more coarse than coral or quartz sand, the feeling a black sand beneath your feet is much different than that of any other beach.
+Usually more coarse than coral or quartz sand, the feeling of a black sand beneath your feet is much different than that of any other beach.
+There is also a Black Sand Beach located on Maui in Hana.

 Black sand beaches have been in Hawaii since the earliest days of geological formation.
 They have been reformed over the years as new lava flows have hit the sea.
 Coastal lava flows not only produce black sand beaches, but also anchialine pools.
 These land locked “lakes” are connected to the ocean through subterranean lava tubes.
 These pools are found in the coastal regions near Hawaii’s black sand beaches and are home to a number of endemic species.